Ameobea/homepage/src/blog/boolean-logic-with-neural-networks.md

 So far, we've been working without activation functions.
 What if we add one of those in?

 Dozens of activation functions have been used over time in artificial neural networks with the popular functions changing over time.
 They have a wide range of origins in research and other areas of study like statistics and electronics.
-Despite that, most of them can't solve XOR.
+Despite that, most of them can't represent XOR.

 In order to solve XOR, the function needs to have more than one linear decision boundary.
 One example of a type of function that has this property is called GCU which stands for Growing Cosine Unit.
 It was found to be quite successful when used in image classification networks, improving both the speed at which the networks train as well increasing their accuracy.
 Also, in the [research paper](https://arxiv.org/pdf/2108.12943.pdf) presenting the function, the authors prominently state that it can solve the XOR problem in a single neuron.